-If you’ve been through the Keto Quest Success Guide, read any Keto books, or been on Keto yourself for any amount of time, you should be well aware of the need for electrolytes.
+If you’ve been through the Keto Quest Program, read many keto books, or been on keto yourself for any amount of time, you should be well aware of the need for electrolytes.
 But what are electrolytes?
 Electrolytes are minerals that your body uses to maintain and control many of its most important functions.
 The specific electrolytes we’re most interested in while following a ketogenic diet are sodium, potassium, magnesium and calcium.

 Potassium is an electrolyte that helps with a number of processes in the body, including managing the balance fluids inside and outside of our cells, balancing blood pH levels, helping with nerve impulses, and helping to control smooth muscle (like heart and lung) contraction/relaxation, is one of the two most important electrolytes on keto, along with sodium.